usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

   * Fully and openly tested

 \* Applications to consider using along with InspectorXSLT include the schema and converter-stylesheet generators in this repository as well as tools from other developers.
 MX can even check against itself by validating documents with both the Inspector and its XSD - the same issues should be reported (insofar as the XSD is able to express them) using either tool.

+### Use cases we have not catered to

+- Developers who wish to build metaschema-aware applications
+  - this application is intended to be operated as a black box: while at core this is a code generator, it is not designed to be easily extensible as such or produce a 'library', so you might prefer to reverse engineer it than to extend it
+- Robots or 'lights out' automated processes (untested)
+  - The interfaces are designed to be flexible for interfacing but YMMV as to scale/throughput - experience will tell
+  - Our expectation is that performance will be good under normal loads but metaschemas will also vary considerably

 ## Feature set (for demo)